 Now you need to grab the zip puller/runner and open your zipper about half way.
 It should be visible on the right side of the bag panel.

 Now you need to sew around the pocket bag.
 Place the pocket bag against the table.
 You will need to stitch about 13mm (1/2") in, around the edge of your pocket bag.

 Tip: Do curved edges at the bottom of your pocket, because curves last longer.
 Keys and money will be more likely to run to the centre of your pocket rather than sit in the corners, causing wear and holes.

-We have a great video tutorial by Martyn Smith available also on our Youtube channel.
-Enjoy!.
+Check out a great video tutorial by Martyn Smith on our YouTube channel and above for more.
+Enjoy!